A representation of Psyche, taken from the BPS logo

 4.3 Confidentiality and disclosure

-We hope Workers will feel able to voice whistleblowing concerns openly under this policy.
+We hope individuals will feel able to voice whistleblowing concerns openly under this policy.

-However, if a Worker wants to raise their concerns confidentially, we will make every effort to retain their anonymity.
+However, if an individual wants to raise their concerns confidentially, we will make every effort to retain their anonymity.

-If it is necessary for anyone investigating a concern to know the identity of a Worker, we will discuss this with them first.
+If it is necessary for anyone investigating a concern to know the identity of an individual, we will discuss this with them first.

-We do not encourage Workers to make disclosures anonymously.
+We do not encourage individuals to make disclosures anonymously.

-Proper investigation may be more difficult or impossible if we cannot obtain further information from a Worker.
+Proper investigation may be more difficult or impossible if we cannot obtain further information from an individual.

 It is also more difficult to establish whether any allegations are credible.

-If a Worker is concerned about possible reprisals if their identity is revealed they should raise this when they report their concerns or as soon as possible thereafter.
+If an individual is concerned about possible reprisals if their identity is revealed they should raise this when they report their concerns or as soon as possible thereafter.

-If a Worker is not happy with the way in which the Employee's concern has been handled, Workers can raise their concern in writing to the Chief Executive or if they are implicated in a Worker's concerns, with the Chair of the Board of Trustees who will refer the matter appropriately for review.
+If an individual is not happy with the way in which their concern has been handled, the individual can raise their concern in writing to the Chief Executive or if they are implicated in an individual's concerns, with the Chair of the Board of Trustees who will refer the matter appropriately for review

 4.5 External Disclosures